 Initial expressions were dark, mysterious and cinematic performances, visually striking and surreal.
 When she started making film she wanted to do almost the opposite.
 Documentary, done in a raw and exposed way, in order to create real and tangible connections to her subjects.
 It all started by accident.
 A vocation she whimsically decided to pursue after having seen a cool guy at a bar, who she felt needed to be filmed.

-In addition to her “meeting strangers” -project, she creates digital art featuring a variety of virtual selves, female characters that exemplify aesthetic eroticism.
+In addition to her “meeting strangers” -project, she creates digital art featuring a variety of virtual selves, female characters.
 Online she can exist as an abstract, free from convention, and able to indulge in whimsical social commentary.